“Bucket list” — a list of the things we want to do before we kick the bucket.

 I have bicycled across Denmark

-I drove the Berlin Corridor through East Germany to West Berlin.
+I sat in the car while my friend drove the Berlin Corridor through East Germany to West Berlin.

 I’ve had drinks at the Cheers bar.